11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

 Read our vertical video guide for mobile video best practices on YouTube, Snapchat, Facebook, and Instagram.

-Mobile Video is Dynamic: Quick Cuts Keep it Interesting
+9 Make Mobile Video Dynamic: Quick Cuts Keep it Interesting

-Animated mobile video is not a documentary.
-Holding on one steady shot will bore viewers quickly, and boredom equals death on mobile devices.
-Keep the camera angle on the move to tell your story with quick cuts that frame and reframe the subject(s) in new compelling ways.
-Rapid cuts and interesting transitions (read: not herky jerky) cuts are a great way to accelerate the storytelling of an animated video for the typically shorter mobile attention span of 30+ seconds.
+Holding on one steady shot will bore viewers quickly, and boredom equals bounce rates on mobile devices.
+Keep the camera angle on the move to tell your story with quick cuts that frame and reframe the subject(s) in new and compelling ways.
+Rapid cuts and interesting transitions are a great way to accelerate the storytelling of an animated video for the typically shorter mobile attention span of 30+ seconds.